geiger-to/masks/docs/_docs/self-hosting.md

 Masks depends on the following:

 - A database, SQLite or PostgreSQL
-- An optional redis for caching and queuing
 - Network access, for communication with various APIs
 - SSL/TLS certificates